 6. Chant For the Joy of It

-In addition to meditation, chanting can be a valuable element of a Buddhist practice.
+In addition to meditation, chanting can be a valuable element of any spiritual practice.
 It quiets the mind, centers the spirit, provides a focal point and exudes a positive intention.
 Cats tend to purr when they are happiest, and the sound is at once joyful and peaceful.
-Strive to bring joy and equanimity into your Buddhist chanting practice.
+Strive to bring joy and equanimity into your chanting practice.